What is condensation?

 As stated before, condensation occurs when humid air encounters a cold surface.
 If you want to avoid your aluminium windows getting too cold, investing in a good pair of curtains will do the trick.
 Excessive heat will increase the vapour concentration in the air so if you have air-conditioning systems in your house they can certainly be useful.
 If you don’t have air conditioning, a good alternative would be your basic fan and an open window.

 Lastly, if your aluminium windows are badly insulated, the chances of condensation occurring are greatly increased.
 If your window is badly insulated you should act immediately and call us – we know exactly what to do when it comes to windows.
-A window can be badly insulated if there was a poorly fitting or if there are cracks in the windows.
+A window can be badly insulated if it was poorly fitted or if there are cracks in the windows.